 Birds are oviparous, meaning they lay and incubate eggs.
-Chicks may be precocial (hatched with downy feathers and able to eat on their own soon after hatching) or altricial (featherless and completely dependent on being fed by parent birds until weaned).
-Passerine and psittacine birds are altricial.
-Sexual maturity occurs from 6 mo of age in smaller birds to 3–5 yr in larger parrots.
+Sexual maturity occurs from 6 months of age in smaller birds to 3–5 years in larger parrots.
 Most hens have only a left ovary and oviduct and are heterogametic (the female determines the sex of the chick).
 The male has two testes located internally cranial to the cranial pole of the kidney.

 Most pet birds are not sexually dimorphic, so determining the sex requires endoscopic examination or DNA sexing.
 Common reproductive problems in pet birds include behavioral issues, failure to reproduce, excessive egg production, dystocia (egg binding), impacted oviduct, egg yolk peritonitis, cloacal prolapse, and neoplasia.